 Blue whales are the giants of the sea.
 With up to 30 meters (100 feet) long and weighing up to 175 tons, they are the largest animals that ever evolved on earth; larger even than dinosaurs.
 Short of becoming extinct due to whaling by the end of the 80s, currently the populations of the gentle giants are slowly recovering.
 Now new research highlights that the evolution of these extraordinary animals and other rorquals was also anything but ordinary.

 A research team led by Professor Axel Janke, evolutionary geneticist at the Senckenberg Biodiversity and Climate Research Center and Goethe University, has found that the rorquals, including the blue whale, mated across emerging species boundaries.
 “Speciation under gene flow is rare.
-Usually, species are assumed to be reproductively isolated because geographical or genetic barriers inhibits genetic exchange.
-Apparently however, this does not apply to whales”, explains Fritjof Lammers, co-lead-author of the study, Senckenberg Biodiversity and Climate Research Centre.
+Usually, species are assumed to be reproductively isolated because geographical or genetic barriers inhibit genetic exchange.
+Apparently, however, this does not apply to whales,” explains Fritjof Lammers, co-lead-author of the study, Senckenberg Biodiversity and Climate Research Center.

 Teaming up with cetacean specialist Professor Ulfur Arnason at University of Lund, Sweden, Lammers and his colleagues are the first to have sequenced the complete genome of the blue whale and other rorquals, including the humpback and the gray whale.
 For these migratory whales, geographical barriers do not exist in the vastness of the ocean, instead some rorquals differentiated by inhabiting different ecological niches.
 Cross-genome analyses now indicate that there are apparently no genetic barriers between species and that there has been gene flow among different rorqual species in the past.